 From Chicago, the Poconos is about 12 hours, 760 miles away and smack in the middle of that route is northeastern Ohio.

-We were indifferent on our plans to visit Akron, but now we are hoping to get back some time soon!
+We were indifferent about our plans to visit Akron, but now we are hoping to get back sometime soon!

 Here are a few places we explored that convinced us that Akron is a fun and exciting city to visit.

 Downtown Akron is a walkable area.
 It’s quite hilly but walkable.
 Even though it was a rainy day, the baskets of flowers, bright murals and colorful sculptures brightened up the street.

 It’s home to a plethora of fantastic bars and restaurants, one-of-a-kind stores, Cuyahoga Valley Scenic Railroad station, the Art Museum, and the Civic Theater.
 Not to mention so many other things we didn’t get a chance to experience like the symphony, zoo, minor league baseball, children’s museum and roller derby.

 The Akron Art Museum (70 East Market Street) showcases a variety of art dating back to 1850 through present day.

 The Northeast Ohio’s Artists and Collectors Exhibit was one of our favorites.
 We happen to be earshot of a group of young boy scouts visiting the museum.
 It was amusing to hear the excitement in their voices when identifying with some of the artwork.

 It’s a nice reminder that we don’t necessarily have to go far to stimulate creativity and inspiration.
 Sometimes it can be found right in our own backyard.

 Recently coming home from an epic road trip to 13 national parks, Our Land Special Exhibit (through February 12, 2017) also caught our attention.
 It celebrates the 100th anniversary of the National Park Service by promoting the conservation of our land through sharing its beauty and development over time.